We all know the feeling. That feeling when you return home from an epic surfing adventure.

 I started Twin Fin Coffee to offer a way for surfers to maintain the special connection we develop with these far off lands and people.

 Personally, I’ve been traveling to Central America for over 20 years.
-I love the surf, but also the people I have met who have helped me during my adventures over the years.
+I love the surf and coffee, but also the people I have met who have helped me during my adventures over the years.
 Now I take my kids to places where I slept on the beaches in my younger years.

 So I want my cup of Costa Rican coffee in the morning.
 It brings me back.
 I also want to support the coffee farmers I’ve met and the rainforests that keep this region, and our planet, breathing clean air.